david-beauchesne/FoodWeb-MultiStressors/FoodWebs-MultipleStressors.md

 Models were solved at equilibrium to study the effects of disturbances on persistent motif dynamics.
-As no equilibrium exists for the exploitative competition motif with Lotka-Voltera models of the selected forms, competitive parameters of the form
+As no equilibrium exists for the exploitative competition motif with Lotka-Volterra models of the selected forms, competitive parameters of the form
 $\alpha_{jj} \alpha_{jk} X_j X_k - \alpha_{jj} X_j^2$ were included in the
 consumer models to constrain their growth.